obsidian-tasks-group/obsidian-tasks/docs/getting-started/priority.md

 ```

 Instead of adding the emoji manually, you can use the `Tasks: Create or edit` command when creating or editing a task.
-You will be able to select the priority from a dropdown.
+You will be able to select the priority from the options.